ehlerorngard/CLI_Hangman/README.md

 This is a simple hangman game built to be played in the console using node.js.

-It is available from my GitHub account at https://github.com/ehlerorngard/HangmanV2.

 ### Prerequisites

-You'll need node package manager.
+You'll need node and node package manager.

 ### Dependencies

 To run this app you'll need just two packages installed:  inquirer and chalk.

+Inquirer prompts and takes user input, chalk simply adds color (literally).

 At the directory's root after cloning down the repository, enter in the terminal: